mathworks/matlab-circleci-orb/README.md

 `no-output-timeout` | <p>(Optional) Amount of time the command can run without producing output, specified as a numeric value suffixed with a time unit.
 By default, the no-output timeout is 10 minutes (`10m`).
 The maximum value is governed by the [maximum time a job is allowed to run](https://circleci.com/docs/configuration-reference/#jobs).</p><p>**Example:** `no-output-timeout: 30s`<br/>**Example:** `no-output-timeout: 5m`<br/>**Example:** `no-output-timeout: 0.5h`</p>

 #### Licensing
-Product licensing for your pipeline depends on your project visibility as well as the type of products to install:
+Product licensing for your pipeline depends on your project visibility as well as the types of products the pipeline uses:

-- Public project — If your pipeline does not include transformation products, such as MATLAB Coder and MATLAB Compiler, then the orb automatically licenses any products that you install.
-If your pipeline includes transformation products, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
+- Public project — The orb automatically licenses all products for you, except for transformation products, such as MATLAB Coder and MATLAB Compiler.
 - Private project — The orb does not automatically license any products for you.

-You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
+To license products that are not automatically licensed, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
+Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.

 To use a MATLAB batch licensing token, first store the token in a [context](https://circleci.com/docs/contexts/) environment variable named `MLM_LICENSE_TOKEN`.
 Then, using the context in the `workflows` section of your pipeline, give jobs that include the `run-build`, `run-tests`, and `run-command` commands access to the environment variable.
 For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).